 An example of a stem cell for humans is a fertilized egg, also known as a zygote.
 A zygote is a single cell that’s formed by the ovum and sperm combining.
 An example of a human stem cell is the blood stem cell.

 When you think of a stem cell transplant, blood transplant, or bone marrow transplant, that’s the blood stem cell being transplanted.
+Also, recent research has shown that adult stem cells may hold the potential to repair spinal cord injuries and restore motor function.

 Why Are Stem Cells Important?